-if (ptr != NULL) // check to see that the memory could be allocated Memory allocations usually succeed, so neglecting this test and using the memory will usually work.
-That is why neglecting the null test will frequently go unnoticed.
-An attacker can intentionally create a situation where the memory allocation will fail leading to undefined behaviour.
+Memory allocations usually succeed, so neglecting this test and using the memory will usually work.
+That is why neglecting the null test will frequently go unnoticed, however an attacker can intentionally create a situation where the memory allocation will fail leading to undefined behaviour.

-- Follow the advice provided by TR 24772-1 clause 6.13.5. - Create a specific check that a pointer is not null before dereferencing it.
+- Follow the guidance contained in TR 24772-1 clause 6.13.5. - Create a specific check that a pointer is not null before dereferencing it.
 As this can be expensive in some cases (such as in a for loop that performs operations on each element of a large segment of memory), judicious checking of the value of the pointer at key strategic points in the code is recommended.